build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ## Implementation

-To implement our data processing pipeline, we need to first create an EMR cluster that will run our ETL jobs, an SSH key pair to allow connecting to the server, an S3 bucket to store the raw and processed data and finally start our job on the cluster.
+To implement our data processing pipeline, we need to first create an Amazon EMR cluster that will run our ETL jobs, an SSH key pair to allow connecting to the server, an S3 bucket to store the raw and processed data, and finally start our job on the cluster.

-### Step 1: Create an EMR Cluster
+### Step 1: Create an Amazon EMR Cluster

-Before we create an EMR cluster we need to create a `Key Pair`, which we would need to access the EMR cluster's master node later on.
+Before we create our cluster we need to create a `Key Pair`, which we would need to access the cluster's master node later on.
 So, lets create that first.

 1. Login to your AWS account and navigate to the EC2 console, and click on [**Key Pairs**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) option on the left menu bar.
 And then, click on `Create Key Pair`